Resources

 This bill would create a general Right to Repair Act for the state.

-Introduced in the Senate on 1/8/24
+Introduced in the House on 1/8/25

 This bill would create a general Right to Repair Act for the state with and without exemptions.

-This bill would create a general Right to Repair Act for the state with exemptions.
+These bills would create a general Right to Repair Act for the state with exemptions.

 Status: Pending